VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **The abbreviation Xmas for the word Christmas is of Greek origin.
-Since the word for Christ in the Greek language is Xristos, which starts with the letter "X," they started putting the X in place of Christ and came up with the short form for the word Christmas**
+- ⚡ Daily fun fact: **Before 1928, yo-yos used to be called bandalores in the United States**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>